KIWOLY/e-commerce/README.md

 git commit -m "Allowed host & environments added" git push origin main
 ```

 This will push the changes to GitHub.

-### 🎯 Goal - Whenever I push code to GitHub, my Linode server should automatically update.
+###  Goal - Whenever I push code to GitHub, my oracle server should automatically update.

 But first...

-### Manually pull the code from GitHub to Linode.
+### Manually pull the code from GitHub to oracle server .
-While logged-in to Linode:
+While logged-in to oracle server :
 ```sh
 git pull origin main
 ```